Kanhaiya Kumar: Reception

 Kanhaiya Kumar became widely known due to a speech with slogans for Azadi in Jawaharlal Nehru University which was raised henceworth by him and other students at multiple student protests against the policies of the government and sometimes in modified forms in JNU and education related issues; it was used especially during protests between 2019 and 2020.

 In the slogan he demands Azadi from starvation, cronyism, casteism, communalism and sanghwads referring to the Sangh Parivar, and demands the Azadi of Bhagat Singh, Ambedkar, Phule and Birsa Munda, ending with Inquilab Zindabad.
 The slogans in the later renditions also attach the names of various political activists, journalists and academics who are imprisoned on sedition and other changes for long durations, sometimes for years without a trial.

 The Bharatiya Janata Party and its linked students union the Akhil Bharatiya Vidyarthi Parishad have tried to frame the slogans as anti-national and seditious.
 Videos of the sloganeering were also spread through various news broadcasts like that of Zee News and Arnab Goswami at Times Now and later Republic TV which brought national attention to it and lifted Kanhaiya Kumar into mainstream limelight but the content was altered.
 The news broadcasts depicted sloganeering of "Bharat tere tukde tukde honge" and caused widespread outrage.
 The term "tukde tukde gang" was coined from here and used extensively by BJP since then.

-Forensic experts on later analysing the videos said that they were doctored with a different voice-over overlaid on an original video.
+Forensic experts on later analyzing the videos said that they were doctored with a different voice-over overlaid on an original video.
 The videos were never admitted as evidence in court.